Oppdal Airport, Fagerhaug

-Oppdal Airport, Fagerhaug (Oppdal flyplass, Fagerhaug; ICAO: ENOP) is an airport serving the municipality of Oppdal in Trøndelag county, Norway.
+Oppdal Airport, Fagerhaug (Oppdal flyplass, Fagerhaug; ICAO: ENOP) is an airport serving Oppdal Municipality in Trøndelag county, Norway.
 It is located on the south side of the village of Fagerhaug, about 10 km northeast of the municipal center of Oppdal, along the European route E6 highway.

 History

 The airport was established by a local recreational flying club in the 1980s, and was later closed.

-In 2000, industrialist Kjell Inge Røkke was completing his holiday home in Oppdal.
+In 2000, industrialist Kjell Inge Røkke was completing his holiday home in Oppdal Municipality.
 The closest airport to Oppdal was then Molde Airport, Årø, located three hours drive away.
 Røkke wanted an airport to fly his business jet to Oppdal and engaged Sundt Air to renovate and reopen the airport.
 The airport was at the time closed because of lack of maintenance.
 The municipality gave permission in February 2011 for Røkke to invest 25 million Norwegian krone to extend the runway by 400 m, allowing him to use a larger business jet.